Joel Anthony

 Joel Vincent Anthony (born August 9, 1982) is a Canadian former professional basketball player who played for the Miami Heat, Boston Celtics, Detroit Pistons, and San Antonio Spurs of the National Basketball Association (NBA).
 He won two championships with the Heat in 2012 and 2013.
-He is the General manager of the Montreal Alliance of the Canadian Elite Basketball League (CEBL).
+He is the Co-Owner and General manager of the Montreal Alliance of the Canadian Elite Basketball League (CEBL).
 Previously he was a player consultant for the Hamilton Honey Badgers.
 He is a former member of the Canada national team.

 College career

 After attending Selwyn House School, Emmanuel Christian School, and Dawson College, Anthony was recruited by Pensacola Junior College in Pensacola, Florida, United States.
 After two years, he transferred to the University of Nevada, Las Vegas (UNLV).
 He led the team in blocks in his junior season in 2004–05; fourth overall in the Mountain West Conference, but redshirted the next season and did not play.

 Returning to help lead the Runnin' Rebels to a 30–7 season his senior year (2006–07), he was named Mountain West Conference defensive player of the year after finishing second in the NCAA's Division I in blocks-per-40-minutes (6.77), and first in the conference in blocked shots, blocks per game, and defensive win shares.
 (The D–I leader, Mickell Gladness, later became Anthony's Miami Heat teammate.)
 The highlight in Anthony's senior year was his only double-double of the season, a season-high 13-block, 11-rebound effort versus Texas Christian on February 7, 2007.